Detroit Police Department: Technological innovations

+1940s

 Corruption charges

 In February 1940, Mayor Richard Reading, the Superintendent of Police, the county sheriff and over a hundred more were indicted on corruption charges.
 The Mayor was accused of selling promotions in the department.
 Eighty officers were accused of protecting illegal gambling operations in the city.
 In the end, the Mayor served three years in jail, ending in 1947.

+1950s

+In 1957, the Detroit Police Department employed 5,000 policemen and operated a fleet of ambulances to respond to medical emergencies.

+2000s

 Federal oversight

 In 2000, the Detroit Free Press published a series of articles after a four-month investigation into fatal shootings by Detroit police officers.
 At the time, Detroit had the highest rate of police-involved shootings of any large city in the United States, surpassing New York, Los Angeles, and Houston.
 The city requested an investigation by the United States Department of Justice into the department's handling of deadly force incidents.
 By 2001, the Justice Department's investigation had uncovered issues with the department's arrest and detention practices as well.
 Between 2003 and 2014, the Detroit Police Department was placed under federal court oversight by the Justice Department as the result of allegations about excessive force, illegal arrests and improper detention.
 This process cost the city of Detroit more than $50 million.
 By 2014, the department's use of force had been "seriously reduced" and the U.S. District Judge overseeing the case stated that the Detroit Police Department had "met its obligations" for reforms.